Lighting Technician Services

 Experienced Crews

-Lighting technicians with credits on major Chinese features and international co-productions at Hengdian and China Film Group Studios.
+Lighting technicians with credits on major Chinese features and global co-productions at Hengdian and China Film Group Studios.

 02.